jerry-D/IEEE-754-2008-H-20-convertToDecimalCharacter/README.md

 Note that the above requires only eight 64-bit instructions and consumes roughly 38 clocks to complete

 Below are actual results of sixteen consecutive pushes into the operator, one every clock, as demonstrated in the Verilog test bench provided in this repository.
-The easiest way to see results for yourself is to run the simulation on the â€œfreeâ€ version of Xilinx Vivado using the files provided at this repository.
+The easiest way to see results for yourself is to run the simulation on the "free" version of Xilinx Vivado using the files provided at this repository.
 Then, in the Vivado simulation environment, simply click on the twoport RAM module in the design and scroll down to the first sixteen locations.
 Set radix to ASCII to read the contents.
 ```
       34-byte Character Sequence Result        Binary64 Input     Comment